lastboy/package-script/README.md

 Note: The install and uninstall methods have a validation process for checking <br/>
     if the package already installed/uninstalled

+#### version 0.0.7
+* depth and debug attributes were added to the optional arguments of the install/uninstall methods
+* js.utils dependency upgrade (npm list info, improved)
+* local Object utils removed, using js.utils instead

 #### version 0.0.5
 * issue #1 fixed - Checking if packages already exist See install and uninstall methods, also look into js.utils package (NPM)